Incorrect-password/2019-aug-mario-mania/README.md

     {"name": "Xx_Bowser_xX", "cohort": 2, "favRacer": 5}
-     name is limited to 20 chars and must be unique, cohort must be an integer ID for available cohorts, favRacer must be an integer ID for available racers,.
+     name is limited to 20 chars and must be unique, cohort must be an integer ID for available cohorts, favRacer must be an integer ID for available racers.

 /results